GabeScott/standard-works-vault/General Conference/1986 April - Happiness.md

 “I am encompassed about, because of the temptations and the sins which do so easily beset me.

-“And when I desire to rejoice, my heart groaneth because of my sins.”
-(2 Ne.
-4:18–19.)
+“And when I desire to rejoice, my heart groaneth because of my sins.” ([[2 Nephi 4.18|2 Ne.
+4:18–19]][[2 Nephi 4.19|]].)

 Finally, in a night of spiritual turmoil, the man confessed to himself that he had never fully forsaken his sins.
 Although he had not committed sins worthy of Church court action, he still harbored attitudes and thoughts that robbed him of spirituality, and he went through cycles of guilt and despair that dampened his happiness.
 He made up his mind to change, and he kept his resolve.
 He broke the chain of sin and despair and, for the first time in memory, began to experience a real, true happiness.
 If someone had asked him, “Are we having fun, experiencing happiness, yet?” he could have answered, “Yes, more happiness, or joy, than I could have imagined.”

 Striving for happiness is a long, hard journey with many challenges.
 It requires eternal vigilance to win the victory.
 You cannot succeed with sporadic little flashes of effort.
 Constant and valiant living is necessary.
 That is why patience and faith are so often associated in the scriptures.
-You must “withstand every temptation of the devil, with [your] faith on the Lord Jesus Christ.”
-(Alma 37:33.)
+You must “withstand every temptation of the devil, with \[your\] faith on the Lord Jesus Christ.” ([[Alma 37.33|Alma 37:33]].)
 But remember, faith is not a magical formula.
 It requires that you make a deliberate decision to do good and then carry out your decision.
 Do it.
 Simply do it, and do it long enough that you experience success, no matter how hard it may seem.
 Your victory over self brings communion with God and results in happiness—lasting and eternal happiness.

 The other thing that may diminish our happiness is adversity.
 Adversity is also part of our mortal probation, experienced by everyone.
 It is different, however, from sin.
 While we can choose to avoid sin, we usually cannot choose whether we experience adversity.
 I am convinced if we are to have happiness in our hearts, we must learn how to preserve it, in our hearts, in the midst of trouble and trial.
 We can control our attitude toward adversity.
 Some people are defeated and embittered by it, while others triumph over it and cultivate godlike attributes in the midst of it.